MykhailoZakh/Schedule-Work-Day/README.md

 ## Links

-In this section I added links to the deployed application and to the GitHub repositorie with the original codebase.
+In this section I added links to the deployed application and to the GitHub repositories with the original codebase and modified code.

 Deployed application